cairo-book/cairo-book/README.md

 **All files in the `src` directory MUST be written in english**.
 This ensures that all the translation files can be auto-generated and updated by translators.

-To work with translations, those are the steps to update the translated content:
+To work with translations, these are the steps to update the translated content:

 - Run a local server for the language you want to edit: `./translations.sh es` for instance.
 If no language is provided, the script will only extract translations from english.

 - Open the translation file you are interested in `po/es.po` for instance.
 You can also use editors like [poedit](https://poedit.net/) to help you on this task.

 - When you are done, you should only have changes into the `po/xx.po` file.
 Commit them and open a PR.
-  The PR must stars with `i18n` to let the maintainers know that the PR is only changing translation.
+  The PR must start with `i18n` to let the maintainers know that the PR is only changing translation.

 The translation work is inspired from [Comprehensive Rust repository](https://github.com/google/comprehensive-rust/blob/main/TRANSLATIONS.md).